 SUCL deficiency is associated with mtDNA depletion, characterized by a massive reduction of mitochondrial DNA content.
-Three main clinical presentations of mtDNA depletion syndrome (MDS) are known: (a) myopathic, (b) encephalomyopathic and (c) hepatocerebral, depending on the tissues affected and their residual mitochondrial DNA levels (Rotig and Poulton 2009).
-SUCLA2 deficiency is associated with the encephalomyopathic tier. mtDNA depletion (15-40 % residual amount) was found in the muscle samples of such patients (Ostergaard 2008).
-However, mtDNA depletion was found in fibroblasts from patients with SUCLA2 deficiencies of only two out of four patients in one study (Carrozzo et al. 2007), while in (Miller et al. 2011) mtDNA depletion was evident only after serum deprivation which could be ameliorated by supplementation of deoxyribonucleosides.
+Three main clinical presentations of mtDNA depletion syndrome (MDS) are known: i) myopathic, ii) encephalomyopathic and iii) hepatocerebral, depending on the tissues affected and their residual mitochondrial DNA levels (22).
+SUCLA2 deficiency is associated with the encephalomyopathic tier. mtDNA depletion (15-40% residual amount) was found in the muscle samples of such patients (23).
+However, no mtDNA depletion was found in fibroblasts from patients with SUCLA2 deficiencies in (24), and in only two out of four patients in another study (18).

 Data on brain biopsies from SUCLA2 deficiency patients are not available.
-In the most comprehensive study in terms of extensive biopsies from patients with MDS, samples were collected from muscle, liver, blood or fibroblasts, but not brain (Navarro-Sastre et al. 2012).
-Yet, in SUCLA2 deficiency it is the brain that seems to be the most vulnerable tissue, as SUCLG2 and nm23-H4 are only weakly expressed (Milon et al. 1997; Lambeth et al. 2004).
-SUCL forms a physical complex with nm23-H4, the lack of which hinders the kinase function leading to a defect in the last step of the mitochondrial nucleotide salvage pathway (Elpeleg et al. 2005), thus causing mtDNA depletion (Ostergaard et al. 2007a, 2010)
+In the most comprehensive study in terms of extensive biopsies from patients with MDS, samples were collected from muscle, liver, blood or fibroblasts, but not brain (25).
+Yet, in SUCLA2 deficiency it is the brain that seems to be the most vulnerable tissue, as SUCLG2 and nm23-H4 are only weakly expressed (26), (17).
+SUCL forms a physical complex with nm23-H4, the lack of which hinders the kinase function leading to a defect in the last step of the mitochondrial nucleotide salvage pathway (27), thus causing mtDNA depletion (20).

-Fibroblasts and skeletal muscle are homogeneous tissues (despite the different categories of muscle fiber types); however, the brain consists of several different cell types, the major categories being neurons and glial cells.
+Fibroblasts and skeletal muscle are homogeneous tissues (despite the different categories of muscle fiber types); however the brain consists of several different cell types, the major categories being neurons and glial cells.
 There is an obvious gap of knowledge regarding the pathophysiology of SUCLA2 deficiency in the brain, the organ that suffers the most from this inborn error of metabolism.
-Analysis of expression of SUCLA2 in the human brain has been reported only once, but in that report cell- or region-specific expression was not investigated (Lambeth et al. 2004).
+Analysis of expression of SUCLA2 in the human brain has been reported only once, but in that report cell- or region-specific expression was not investigated (17).
 In this study, we show unequivocally that SUCLA2 is expressed exclusively in the neurons of the human brain.